-- Help Desk cost reduction – reduces the call volumes by enabling email users to control distribution lists and updating personal information
+- Service Desk cost reduction – reduces the call volumes by enabling email users to control distribution lists and updating personal information

 - Higher Availability – supports automatic failover meaning that a broken email server would automatically be supported by an additional server which would take on the load while repairs are being made; the result = no interruptions in service